mixonic/rfcs/text/0000-module-unification-namespaces.md

 `inject.service`.
 This additional information provided by Ember CLI at build time mirrors how `source` is already a compile-time addition for templates.

-For example the following file:
+For example given a service `main` in the addon `gadget`, an injection will maintain the `gadget` namespace:

 ```js
 // gadgets/src/services/main.js